netifi/netifi-js-client/packages/client/README.md

-# proteus-js-client
+# netifi-js-client

-proteus-js-client allows Javascript apps to connect to a Proteus broker and access services.
+netifi-js-client allows Javascript apps to connect to a Netifi broker and access services.
 By providing a destination name and login credentials, the app becomes a new destination on the network, and can both send and receive messages using the RSocket protocol.

 ## Installation

 ```
-yarn add proteus-js-client
+yarn add netifi-js-client
 ```

-The Proteus client should be passed a configuration object.
+The Netifi client should be passed a configuration object.
 Here are its properties:

 ```
 const config = {